curvelogic/eucalypt.old/docs/index.md

 Our `target-zones` property declaration is at the **top level** so is not surrounded by braces explicitly.
-Nevertheless it is in a block: the top level block.
+Nevertheless it is in a block: the top level block known as a *unit* that is defined by the file it is in.
 You can imagine the braces to be there if you like.

 Finally, on this example, it is good practice to document declarations.
 Eucalypt offers an easy way to do that using